Randolph College Home Page Give Today! Support Randolph College

 PHYS 4474 - Quantum Mechanics Ii

-Quantum mechanics, including postulates and formalism, angular momentum, and spin.
-Hours credit: 4.
-Prerequisites: PHYS 3302 and MATH 2241 and 3331.
-Offered alternate years.
+Quantum mechanics including postulates and formalism, angular momentum, and spin.
+Credit hours: 4.
+Prerequisite: PHYS 3302 and MATH 2241 and 3331.

 PHYS 4494 - Senior Research

 Students complete individualized research projects.
 Research results are presented in a formal paper and an oral presentation before faculty and students.
-The senior research course also includes a comprehensive final examination of physics.
-Hours credit: 4.
+Credit hours: 1 or 4.
 Prerequisite: permission of the Department.

 PHYS 4495 - Seminar I

 The seminar requires students to explore the areas of their personal interest in physics in order to inform their choice of research, graduate school, and employment.
-Students are also asked to make connections across topics in physics through a review of the major ideas in mechanics, electricity and magnetism, relativity, and quantum mechanics.
-In the first semester, students focus on careers and in the second semester the focus is on topics.
-Hours credit: .5.
+Students are also asked to make connections across topics in physics through a review of the major ideas in mechanics, electricity and magnetism, relativity, and quantum mechanics, culminating in a comprehensive final examination in physics.
+PHYS 4495 focuses on careers; PHYS 4496 focuses on topics.
+Credit hours: .5.
 Prerequisite: permission of the Department.

 PHYS 4496 - Seminar Ii

 The seminar requires students to explore the areas of their personal interest in physics in order to inform their choice of research, graduate school, and employment.
-Students are also asked to make connections across topics in physics through a review of the major ideas in mechanics, electricity and magnetism, relativity, and quantum mechanics.
-In the first semester, students focus on careers and in the second semester the focus is on topics.
-Hours credit: .5.
+Students are also asked to make connections across topics in physics through a review of the major ideas in mechanics, electricity and magnetism, relativity, and quantum mechanics, culminating in a comprehensive final examination in physics.
+PHYS 4495 focuses on careers; PHYS 4496 focuses on topics.
+Credit hours: .5.
 Prerequisite: permission of the Department.

 PHYS 4497H - Honors In The Major